t) Provisions and Contingent liabilities

 In line with provisions of Ind AS 108-Operating segments, the Company is engaged in media operations for its customers in India and overseas which constitute single reportable business segment as reviewed by the Chief Operating Decision Maker (CODM).

-The Company creates different kinds of content videos in covering multiple genres like documentaries, entertainment, sports, lifestyle, news etc. for its viewers.
+“During the previous year, the Company created different kinds of content videos in covering multiple genres like documentaries, entertainment, sports, lifestyle, news etc. for its viewers.
 These videos are viewed over different platforms like YouTube, Facebook, its own website and through its channel partners.

 It receives inputs from primary sources like news reporter, investigations etc., and secondary sources like Wire Services -Asian News International, Press Trust of India, Social Media platforms like Facebook or twitter.
 Based on inputs received the creative team creates the content videos and then publish the same on various platforms.

-In accordance with Ind AS 38 “Intangible Assets”, the videos created meet the definition of an asset as:
+In accordance with Ind AS 38 “’’Intangible Assets””, the videos created met the definition of an asset as:

 - The Videos are controlled by the Company as it retains the Intellectual Property Rights of these videos and it decides the platforms on which these will be posted for public viewership.